MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-for-spo-odb-and-teams.md

 Files that are identified as malicious by Microsoft Defender for Office 365 will show up in [reports for Microsoft Defender for Office 365](view-reports-for-mdo.md) and in [Explorer (and real-time detections)](threat-explorer.md).

 As of May 2018, when a file is identified as malicious by Microsoft Defender for Office 365, the file is also available in quarantine.
-For more information, see [Use the Security & Compliance Center to manage quarantined files](manage-quarantined-messages-and-files.md#microsoft-defender-for-office-365-only-use-the-security--compliance-center-to-manage-quarantined-files).
+For more information, see [Use the Microsoft 365 security center to manage quarantined email messages](manage-quarantined-messages-and-files.md#use-the-microsoft-365-security-center-to-manage-quarantined-email-messages).

 ## Keep these points in mind